liberation-online/landing/content/projects/avatar.md

 * &hellip;

 ### Where are we now?
 We are currently in the process of building a Proof of Concept that will demonstrate the basic use cases.

+### How will the KIWI be used?
+The KIWI will be paid to AVATAR owners that choose to provide certain information to websites that they interact with.
+Websites that want to access AVATAR data have to pay you for access to that information.
+Yes, we are turning things around.
+You remain in control of your data, data that is not personally identifiable to you, and rather than a middleman such as google getting paid for this information - you do.

+We will also be working with companies to develop further data sets that can only be used by them.